placideirandora/placideirandora/README.md

 -->
 [![wakatime](https://wakatime.com/badge/user/4025933c-84c6-4f67-aacc-116e42e05bb9.svg)](https://wakatime.com/@4025933c-84c6-4f67-aacc-116e42e05bb9)

-As an experienced Software Engineer, I excel in designing and building robust and scalable web and mobile applications using React, Vue, Node.js, Django, Flutter, and React Native.
-My four years of professional experience in software development, combined with my passion for continuously improving my technical and soft skills, have equipped me with a unique blend of technical expertise and problem-solving abilities.
-Based in Kigali, Rwanda, I thrive in a collaborative and supportive work environment where I can continuously grow and challenge myself.
+As a Software Engineer with expertise in frontend, backend, and mobile development, I am dedicated to writing maintainable and high-performing code.
+I specialize in building user-friendly applications using cutting-edge tools and technologies such as React, Next, Vue, Nuxt, Node, Nest, Django, Flutter, and React Native.

+My experience in building applications that meet and exceed clients' expectations has equipped me with the necessary skills to deliver exceptional results.
+I have a keen eye for detail and thrive in challenging and collaborative environments where I can continuously improve my technical and soft skills.

+Whether it's designing, developing, testing, or deploying applications, I am passionate about every aspect of the software development life cycle.
+I am committed to staying up-to-date with the latest industry trends and best practices to ensure that my work is always of the highest quality.

+If you're looking for a Software Engineer who can build efficient, user-friendly, and maintainable applications across various platforms, look no further.
+Let's collaborate to achieve your business goals and create exceptional user experiences.

 #### LANGUAGES